Coronavirus digest: US lifts travel bans on EU, UK and Brazil | DW | 19.01.2021

 The alleviation of the restrictions will be effective as of January 26, according to the Trump administration.
 However, President-elect Biden has said there will be no lifting of the travel ban.
 Follow DW for the latest.

 The alleviation of the ban may not last long enough for it to be implemented, though.
-President-elect Joe Biden gave the notion short shrift, as his press secretary said the new administration, set to assume office on Wednesday, "does not intend to lift these restrictions," Jen Psaki tweeted.
-"In fact, we plan to strengthen public health measures around international travel in order to further mitigate the spread of COVID-19."
+President-elect Joe Biden gave the notion short shrift.
+His spokeswoman said the new administration, set to assume office on Wednesday, "does not intend to lift these restrictions."
+Jen Psaki tweeted: "In fact, we plan to strengthen public health measures around international travel in order to further mitigate the spread of COVID-19."

 Last week, the head of the Centers for Disease Control and Prevention signed an order requiring nearly all air travelers to